Frequently Asked Questions

 A.7 Will preference be given to specific transport operators?

-No. The external contractor who will book the trips can select any public transport mode and any operators or lines (private cars and chartered coaches are, as a general rule, excluded).
+No. The contractor who will book the travels can select any transport mode and any operators or lines (private cars and chartered coaches are, as a general rule, excluded).

-A.8 I am waiting for my new passport or ID card when I apply.
+A.8 I am waiting for my new passport, identity card (ID) or legal residence card when I apply.
 How should I proceed?

-When you apply, you can use your current passport or ID card, even if it has expired.
-However, should you be selected, you will need to be in possession of a valid ID document (passport or national ID card) when booking your travel pass with the external contractor and when travelling in Europe.
+When you apply, you can use your current passport, identity card (ID) or legal residence card, even if it has expired.
+However, should you be selected, you will need to be in possession of a valid ID document (passport, national ID or legal residence card) when completing the booking form to request your travel pass as an ID verification process has been put in place by the contractor.
+Also, you will need a valid ID document when travelling.
+You do not have to do anything if your ID document is renewed in between the ID verification process and your actual travel.

-A.9 Is there an identity verification if I am selected?
+A.9 Is there an identity or residence verification if I am selected?

 A.10 What is expected from me as DiscoverEU participant?